p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 Emacs on a [Pebble watch](https://www.reddit.com/r/emacs/comments/7oqr5s/i_must_have_emacs_on_everything_even_my_smartwatch/) (this one is actually just a "face", not the real deal).

+## Hacker News

+I was quite surprised to see that this post got submitted to Hacker News and [won the front page lottery](https://news.ycombinator.com/item?id=25108697#25111009).

 ## Notes

 [^1]: No, not this [Doom](https://github.com/hlissner/doom-emacs), the [actual game](https://en.wikipedia.org/wiki/Doom_(1993_video_game)).